GAPT: General Architecture for Proof Theory

 - Basic proof transformations like regularization, Skolemization, interpolation, etc.

-- Translations between the implemented proof calculi
+- Efficient translations between the implemented proof calculi

 - Gentzen-style cut-elimination